c9obvi/LilyGoT3/README.md

 This configuration step ensures that the TFT_eSPI library communicates correctly with the display on your LilyGo T-Display S3.

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.
+> Crucial information regarding import issue for QR Code generation -- necessary for users to succeed.

 ## Fixing Library Import Issue for QR Code Generation